Browse I Ching Hexagrams

 53: A Steady Pace

-Like an ancient old-growth forest—where the subtle play of light, texture and shadows is the product of a process measured in centuries and inches— most things of lasting value develop gradually, at their own pace.
-The ability to learn from experience—one of humanity’s greatest capacities —implies constant yet gradual progress.
-The combination of stillness within and determination without are the essence of this dynamic.
-Good things sometimes sprout quickly; the truly delightful take much longer, like a beautiful tree on a mountainside.
+Like an ancient forest—where the subtle play of light, texture, and shadow results from a process measured in centuries and inches—things of lasting value develop gradually, at their own pace.
+The ability to learn from experience—one of humanity’s greatest treasures—implies constant yet gradual progress.
+The combination of stillness within and determination without are the essence of this process.
+Good things can sprout quickly, but the truly delightful take much longer, like a beautiful tree on a mountainside.

-The principle of gradual development applies also to human relationships.
-For love and marriage or any important partnership to endure, progress must be slow but steady: slow enough to allow for the bonds to knit properly; steady enough to keep moving in the right direction.
+The principle of gradual development also applies to relationships.
+For love, marriage, and other long-term partnerships, the best progress is slow but steady—slow enough to allow for bonds to knit properly and steady enough to keep moving in the right direction.
 A firmly rooted tree has deep roots and is not easily toppled.
 Steady development of your depths is what makes sustainable, long-term progress possible.

 You can’t expect to have everything all at once.
-Development must be allowed to take its proper course and allotted time; events must neither be rushed nor manipulated, but allowed to unfold naturally.
-In this way, you will come to enjoy long-lasting relationships and achieve success.
+Development must be free to run its course; events must be allowed to unfold in their own natural time—neither rushed nor manipulated.
+In this way, you will achieve and enjoy long-lasting relationships, as well as success in the world.